suzaku-network/suzaku-core/docs/middleware.md

 - `AvalancheL1Middleware__NodePending` - Node has pending operation
 - `AvalancheL1Middleware__NodeNotFound` - Node doesn't exist or not owned by operator
 - `CollateralClassRegistry__AssetDecimalsMismatch` - Asset decimals don't match class

+**Known edge case:**
+- Calling `removeOperator` on an operator that was never disabled will cause an underflow panic in `getEpochAtTs(0)`.
+Always call `disableOperator` first, then wait for the grace period before calling `removeOperator`.

 ---